 A Campus, Assessment, Response, Education, and Support (CARES) Team has been created at WMCC.
 The purpose of the CARES Team is to prevent crises before they occur through the provision of outreach and educational programming, consultation, appropriate assessment, and referrals.
 The aim of the committee is to help ensure that students whose behavior is of concern are contacted through follow-up processes and have access to appropriate services to improve their welfare; and to have a proactive approach to manage the complexities involved with threats (to self or others), violence, and general behavioral or emotional challenges.
 All team members are extremely sensitive to the concerns (and privacy of all involved) and adhere to the highest standards of confidentiality.
 Key objectives are to identify, assess, manage, and reduce potential threats and safety concerns to the entire campus community.

-The goals of BIT are as follows:
+The goals of CARES are as follows:

 - Prevent crises before they occur through the provision of outreach and educational programming, consultation, appropriate assessment and referrals;